williammadie/memo/web/js/js.md

 let server = Utils.connectToServer('127.0.0.1');
 ```

-*Observation: All static methods could be simple functions but it useful to create a static class because all these methods can be regrouped by type or usage*
+*Observation: All static methods could be simple functions but it is useful to create a static class because all these methods can be regrouped by type or usage*

 ## Array